Sunday 14 July 2024

 I work in a school with a group of incredibly caring and kind people, all undoubtedly, highly empathetic.
 I am an Aspie, highly logical and, although empathetic in my own way, a world away from their experience.
 The job is comprises lots of admin tasks carried out in quite the most hectic and disordered environment I have ever experienced.
 Together with the added pressure of constant interactions with staff, health professionals, pupils and parents, it's one of the most challenging I have ever found myself attempting.
 And I am failing.

 I am utterly exhausted by it every day.
 I am told: 'That's the job'.
 And it is.
 I underestimated hugely, the amount of interaction I would have to manage when I applied for the job, (but it wasn't explicitly stated in the job description) and there was so much to learn, so quickly, it's only now, after a year, that I can reflect and realise this is not for me.
 I know this must be a familiar realisation for many of us, on the spectrum.
 It is always going to be a minefield; employment, that is.
-Those of us on the Autistic Spectrum who are capable enough to 'pass' for 'normal' (whatever that is) fall into an impossible trap: We enjoy little of the understand and compassion rightfully given to on those who are in visible distress and extreme difficulty.
+Those of us on the Autistic Spectrum who are capable enough to 'pass' for 'normal' (whatever that is) fall into an impossible trap: We enjoy little of the understanding and compassion rightfully given to on those who are in visible distress and extreme difficulty.
 We have all the same disadvantages - difficulties in forming relationships, making ourselves understood and procuring the help we need to manage in our working environment.
 Indeed, the less we appear to struggle, the less likely we are to attain any of these things.
 Our apparent ability to cope and to manage make us vulnerable.
 This seems to be particularly true of women on the spectrum, (especially late diagnosed) who have become skilled social mimics.
 These skills never become intuitive, however, so the energy required to maintain them is enormous.

 Ten Years After (First published October 2019)